 Additional Considerations: While we do not yet offer a terminal MA degree, students entering our program with a Masters degree may be exempt from certain course requirements to be decided in consultation with the Director of Graduate Studies.
 Generally, only Masters degrees in African American or African Diasporic Studies will be considered as satisfying requirements toward the degree.
 Students with Masters in other fields must illustrate a concentration through significant coursework and writing in African American Studies.

 Applications for the PhD program must be received by December 15th.

 Students admitted to the PhD program typically receive five years of funding, including a fellowship in the first year and teaching and research fellowships or departmental assistantships in subsequent years.
-Students will also receive summer support for three years.
+Students will also receive summer support for five years.
 Fellowships and assistantships cover the full cost of tuition and provide a stipend.
 Ongoing funding is contingent upon the student's satisfactory progress towards the degree (please see the Guide to Graduate Study for details).

 Some PhD students may be eligible for funding through the Illinois Consortium for Educational Opportunity Program (ICEOP), a state-funded, need-based program awarding fellowships that provide a stipend, with tuition scholarships provided by the Graduate School.
 To be eligible, minority students must be Illinois residents and intend to seek faculty positions in Illinois upon degree completion.

-Please see the department's Admission FAQ page.
+Please see the department's Admissions FAQ Page.